canyongbs/advisingapp/docs/local-setup.md

 #### Local hosts file

-In order to access the application in a web browser you will need to place the following in your local `etc/hosts` (or equivalent) file:
+In order to access the application in a web browser either in local or remote development you will need to place the following in your local `/etc/hosts` (or equivalent) file:

 ```bash
 127.0.0.1 advisingapp.local